KatherineMcConnell/mod_1_lesson_cfus/objects_instances_classes.md

       bark
     end
       ```
     The attr_readers are query methods.
-And the custom behavior methods are below the initialize method.
+Attr_readers should only be used for things you MUST expose ie don't use an attr_reader on an SSN attribute.
+And the instance (custom) behavior methods are below the initialize method.
 The initialize method is run only once in an objects lifetime.

+    attr_writer write-only access (something outside of that object is going to change or manipulate that object??)
+    attr_accessor read and write access
+    attr_reader reader access
+    (how can I highlight selected in ATOM??)

   * What are parameters?
 How do we add parameters to methods?

     Parameters are placeholder name that represent arguments given in the instantiation of a new object.
-A add parameters to methods by putting them directly after on the same line where we define the method
+Add parameters to methods by putting them directly after on the same line where we define the method

   * What is a return value?
 How do you know what the return value of a method is?
 Do all methods have return values?